How to Wash Vintage Clothes: Expert Care Guide For 1930s, 1940s & 1950s Clothing

 PRO TIPS FOR WASHING VINTAGE CLOTHES

-Please note that there is always the risk that a print on vintage fabric might fade if you wash it in a washing machine and there is always the risk of shrinkage.
+Please note that there is always the risk that a print on vintage fabric might fade if you wash it in a washing machine, and there is always the risk of shrinkage.

 How to store vintage clothes the right way.

-For the purpose of giving my readers the best advice on storing vintage, I interviewed a textile conservator with over twenty-five years of experience in handling antique textiles in museums.
+To give my readers the best advice on storing vintage, I interviewed a textile conservator with over twenty-five years of experience in handling antique textiles in museums.

-Handwashing Vintage Clothes Step-by-Step Instructions
+How To Wash Vintage Clothes Step-by-Step Instructions

-best detergent for washing lingerie
+how to wash vintage clothes like a pro. best detergent for washing lingerie

 How to wash vintage clothes!